 Getting Started with AI Access Control

 AI agents are not users.
-They operate autonomously, chain actions across multiple systems, and act on behalf of humans — all without a browser or a consent screen.
-Traditional authentication (shared API keys, user credentials) was not built for this.
+They run autonomously, chain actions across multiple systems, and sometimes act on a human's behalf — all without a browser, password prompt, or consent screen.
+The authentication patterns most apps rely on (shared API keys, user credentials) were not designed for this shape of caller.

-Every agent is registered in LumoAuth as a first-class identity — like a user, but for software.
-Registration defines what the agent is, what it's allowed to do, and how it proves its identity.
-Agents authenticate with signed JWTs (Ed25519 recommended) or workload identity tokens — no passwords.
+Every agent is a first-class identity in LumoAuth — like a user record, but for software.
+Registration records what the agent is, what it can do, and how it proves its identity.
+Agents authenticate with signed JWTs (Ed25519 recommended) or with a workload identity token from the platform they run on — no passwords.

-Agent permissions are explicit and bounded.
-Instead of a service account that can do everything, each agent declares the capabilities it needs (document.read, payments.authorize).
-Access is denied by default for anything not in scope.
+Agent permissions are explicit.
+Instead of a single service account that can do everything, each agent declares the capabilities it actually needs (document.read, payments.authorize).
+Anything outside that list is denied.

 Chain of Agency

-When an agent acts on behalf of a user, LumoAuth uses Token Exchange (RFC 8693) to produce a delegation token encoding the full chain: "Search Tool, called by Research Bot, acting for Alice."
-Every hop is cryptographically verifiable and appears in the audit log.
+When an agent acts on behalf of a user — or on behalf of another agent acting for a user — LumoAuth uses Token Exchange (RFC 8693) to produce a delegation token that records the full call chain: "Search Tool, called by Research Bot, acting for Alice."
+Every hop is signed and shows up in the audit log, so you can answer "who really did this?" after the fact.

-For sensitive operations, agents request just-in-time approval rather than holding standing permissions.
-A human approver is notified in real time; the granted token is scoped to that single operation and expires automatically.
+For sensitive operations, an agent should not carry standing permissions.
+Instead it requests a just-in-time (JIT) approval.
+A human is notified in real time and approves or denies.
+The token LumoAuth issues is scoped to that single operation and expires automatically.

-1. Register your agent — In the tenant portal (or via API), create an agent identity with a name and the capabilities it will request.
-This is the agent's permanent identity record.
+1. Register your agent.
+In the organization portal (or via the API), create an agent identity with a name and the capabilities it will request.
+This is its permanent identity record.

-2. Generate credentials — Create an Ed25519 key pair.
+2. Generate credentials.
+Create an Ed25519 key pair.
 The public key goes into the agent registration; the private key goes into your secret manager.
-Running in Kubernetes or a cloud function?
-Skip this — use workload federation instead.
+If the agent runs in Kubernetes or a cloud function, skip this step and use workload federation instead.

-3. Get an access token — The agent signs a short-lived JWT assertion with its private key and exchanges it for a LumoAuth access token.
-The token is scoped to the capabilities declared at registration (the agent can request a subset, but never more).
+3. Get an access token.
+The agent signs a short-lived JWT assertion with its private key and exchanges it at the token endpoint for a LumoAuth access token.
+The token is scoped to the capabilities declared at registration — the agent can request a subset, never more.

-4. Authorize actions — Before taking a sensitive action, the agent calls the Ask API ("Can I read and summarize documents for user alice@acme.com?") or the standard authorization check.
-LumoAuth returns allow/deny with a reason.
+4. Authorize actions.
+Before taking a sensitive action, the agent calls the Ask API ("Can I read and summarize documents for user alice@acme.com?") or the standard authorization check endpoint.
+LumoAuth returns allow or deny, with a reason.

-5. Request JIT approval for sensitive ops — For high-risk operations (payment processing, data deletion), the agent requests a just-in-time permission.
-A human approves or denies in real time.
+5. Request JIT approval for sensitive ops.
+For high-risk operations (payment processing, data deletion), the agent requests a JIT permission.
+A human approves or denies.
 The granted token expires after the operation completes.

 |---|---|---|